Here are some NAMI suggestions for personalizing your self-care strategy.

 Improving your physical wellbeing is one of the most comprehensive ways you can support your mental health.
 You’ll have an easier time maintaining good mental habits when your body is a strong, resilient foundation.

 - Exercise daily.
 Exercise can take many forms, such as taking the stairs whenever possible, walking up escalators, and running and biking rather than driving.
 Joining a class may help you commit to a schedule if that works best for you.
 Daily exercise naturally produces stress-relieving hormones in your body and improves your overall health.
+Read more about the mental health benefits of movement.

 - Eat well.
 Eating mainly unprocessed foods like whole grains, vegetables, and fresh fruit is key to a healthy body.
 Eating this way can help lower your risk for chronic diseases, and help stabilize your energy levels and mood.
+Sugar, junk food and fried food might feel good in the short term, but it’s best to avoid them or consume them in moderation.

 - Get enough sleep.
 Adults generally need between seven and nine hours of sleep.
 A brief nap—up to 30 minutes—can help you feel alert again during the day.
 Even 15 minutes of daytime sleep is helpful.
 To make your nighttime sleep count more, practice good “sleep hygiene,” like avoiding using computers, TV, and smartphones before bed.
 (Read more about getting good sleep.)